Categories > Books > Harry Potter > A Horcrux’s Fate

 “I’m here, Harry,” Mrs Weasley whispered, crouching beside the sofa, her breath warm against his cheek.
 “Stay with me, love.
 Hold on.”

-He crushed her hands in his, fingers locking like vices.
+He crushed her grip in his, fingers locking like vices.
 His whole body shook with the effort.
 Sweat streamed down his temples, soaking into his collar, and a low, keening sound escaped him as he sobbed into the cushions.

 Another wave hit him, even worse, and he was sure something inside him had torn.
 His scream ripped through the air again, sharper and higher, chilling the room into stillness.